Tooth loss can leave gaps in your smile that make you feel self-conscious and impair your ability to eat and speak normally.

 From Snap On Dentures to Permanent Fixed Teeth Two options to meet patients needs

 For patients that want their teeth back, we offer Permanent Dental Implants aka Teeth in a Day with the All on Four.
 Other patients looking to improve their denture, we can provide Snap On Implant Dentures at our Richardson, TX dental, implant, and denture office.
-At your consultation, Dr. Damon or Dr. Secola will discuss which option is best to fit your needs.
+At your consultation, Dr. Le or Dr. Secola will discuss which option is best to fit your needs.

 Your Denture Will Be Fabricated in Our In-House Lab

 The Texas Dental Center has an in-house denture lab that fabricates all of our dentures and allows patients to have a more streamlined treatment process.
-Dr. Clark Damon and Dr. MJ Secola are proficient and treat 20+ denture patients per week.
+Dr. Le and Dr. MJ Secola are proficient and treat 20+ denture patients per week.
 If you are needing a denture repair, denture replacement, or Immediate Dentures we are a great choice.

 Our in-house lab makes our complete or replacement dentures in Richardson, TX and surrounding areas.
 We can fabricate dentures with superior quality.